-I am a graduate student in the Department of Psychology at Stanford University supervised by James Gross (soon an assistant professor at Harvard Business School).
+I am an assistant professor at Harvard Business School (NOM) and a psychologist by training.
 My research is focused on understanding the unfolding and regulation of the emotional processes that shape group behavior.
 One line of my work is focused on the regulation of emotions in groups.
 A second is focused on emotional dynamics between group members and the regulation of such dynamics.
 A third pays specific attention to emotional dynamics on social media.

-To test theoretically derived hypotheses in these three lines of work, I employ a multi-method approach that integrates behavioral experiments, EEG methods, big-data analysis, and computational modeling.
+To test theoretically derived hypotheses in these three lines of work, I employ a multi-method approach that integrates behavioral experiments, analysis of data from digital media, and computational modeling.

-Before starting my PhD, I worked as a journalist, a writer and an analyst.
-In 2016, my first novel ‘A City Forsaken’ (עיר הנידחת) was published in Israel.
+I received my PhD from Stanford University under the supervision of James Gross.
+Before that, I worked as a journalist and a writer.
+In 2016, my first novel ‘A City Forsaken’ (עיר הנידחת) was published in Israel (Keter Publishing House).